Edwin Lerner

 Saint George’s Chapel

 Saint George’s Chapel on the grounds of Windsor Castle is well worth a visit, and entry is included in the cost of a ticket to Windsor Castle.
-The chapel houses the graves of Prince Philip, the late husband of Queen Elizabeth II, and those of her sister, Princess Margaret, and her parents, King George VI and Queen Elizabeth The Queen Mother.
-Her grandparents, King George V and Queen Mary (she of the Doll’s House), and her great grandparents are also buried in the chapel, as are earlier monarchs such as King Henry VIII and King George III.
+The chapel houses the graves of Prince Philip and the late Queen Elizabeth II together with those of her sister, Princess Margaret, and her parents, King George VI and Queen Elizabeth The Queen Mother.
+The late queen’s grandparents, King George V and Queen Mary (she of the Doll’s House), and her great grandparents are also buried in the chapel, as are earlier monarchs such as King Henry VIII and King George III.
 The chapel is the third on the site and is built in the gothic perpendicular style of the late 1400s.

 In Saint George’s Chapel hang the flags of members of the Order of the Garter, the oldest order of chivalry in Britain, which was founded at Windsor by Edward the Third in 1348.
 The garter is the highest honour granted by the British monarch and is often given to former Prime Ministers and heads of state from outside the United Kingdom.
 There is a maximum of twenty-six knights at any one time, including the sovereign and Prince of Wales.
 The motto of the Order of the Garter is in old French: ‘Honi soit qui mal y pense,’ which is often translated as ‘Evil comes to him with evil thoughts.’
 Saint George’s Chapel was the wedding site in 2018 of Prince Harry and his American wife, Meghan Markle.
 Their first child Archie was christened at Windsor, and the couple lived near the castle at Frogmore Cottage before moving to the United States.